typesense/typesense-docsearch-scraper/README.md

 echo '# Fixing pipx warning' >> ~/.bashrc echo 'PATH=$PATH:~/.local/bin' >> ~/.bashrc

-# Reload the shell so that the variable is present.
+# Reload the shell so that the new variable is present.
 bash

 # Ensure that you are in the "typesense-docsearch-scraper" directory.